Essence1987/checkout/README.md

 1. Clone the repository to your local machine using the following command in your terminal: git@github.com:Essence1987/tracker.git
 2. If needed, install the required dependencies by running the following command in the project directory: npm install
-3. Set up your MySQL database by importing the schema.sql file provided in the repository db folder.
+3. Rename .env.EXAMPLE to .env and update the Username and Password to match your MySql database credentials.
-4. Configure the database connection by editing the .env file and providing your MySQL database credentials.
+4. Set up your MySQL database by importing the schema.sql file provided in the repository db folder.
-5. Seed the demo content for the tables by running node seeds/index.js
+5. Exit MySql and Seed the demo content for the tables by running node seeds/index.js
 6. Start the application by running the following command: node server.js</br></br>

 ## **Usage**